PNNL-CompBio/decomprolute/README.md

 # Decomprolute: Benchmarking study of proteomic based tumor deconvolution
 The goal of this package is to provide a framework for the benchmarking of tumor deconvolution algorithms specifically on proteomics data.
-As such, we welcome contribtions from the community to add new algorithms and datasets.
+To run the platform, please see our [primary documentation site](https://pnnl-compbio.github.io/decomprolute).

+Here we describe how to contribute to the project.
 We employ a modular, containerized, framework written in the Common Workflow Language to enable plug-n-play assessment of novel algorithms as described in the image below.
 <img src="docs/deconvFIgure1.png" width="400">